 What Happens After You Request a Custom Plan

-After we’ve completed the assessment of your hosting needs, your Account Executive will create a custom hosting plan proposal for you to review.
+After we’ve completed the assessment of your WordPress hosting needs, your Account Executive will create a custom hosting plan proposal for you to review.

 You will be able to access it and view it online via a private link or as a PDF file.